cerb/cerb.github.io/_docs/records/records.md

 At the core of Cerb is a **record** management system for organizing your team's data.

 A record is a distinctly identifiable entity.
-When multiple records refer to the same kind of entity, we say that they are of the same **record type**.
+When multiple records refer to the same kind of entity, we say that they are of the same [record type](/docs/records/types/).

 Two pieces of information are needed to refer to any record:

-1. The record type (e.g. contact, organization, reminder, task, worker).
+1. The **record type** (e.g. contact, organization, reminder, task, worker).

 1. The unique numeric identifier ("**ID**") within that particular record type.
 IDs are automatically assigned when a new record is created.

-Cerb includes a set of common record types to help you get started.